Shumit07/ACM-BCB-Workshop/README.md

 *A Demonstration Workshop*

 ## 🏛️ Workshop Info
 Will be held at the 16th ACM Conference on Bioinformatics, Computational Biology, and Health Informatics (ACM-BCB 2025).
 ACM BCB is the flagship conference of the ACM SIGBio (https://acm-bcb.org/).
-The ACM-BCB 2025 will be held back in USA at Philadelphia, PA, from October 12-15, 2025.
+The ACM-BCB 2025 will be held at Philadelphia, PA, USA from October 12 - 15th, 2025.

 ## 📝 Citing this Workshop
 Please cite this workshop as: